-The Merimbula Sewage Treatment Plant is one of 10 that Bega Valley Shire Council owns and operates to provide safe and sustainable sewerage services to the community.
+The Merimbula Sewage Treatment Plant (STP) is one of 10 that Bega Valley Shire Council owns and operates to provide safe and sustainable sewerage services to the community.

 The NSW Environment Protection Authority (EPA) has instructed Council to upgrade the STP and construct an ocean outfall to dispose of excess treated wastewater during high rainfall periods.
-Upgrades to the plant will also improve the quality of its recycled water.
+Upgrades to the plant will also improve the quality of its treated wastewater.
 The Merimbula Sewage Treatment Plant and Ocean Outfall Project, which has been thoroughly investigated over the past 10 years, aims to protect the area’s unspoilt aquatic and land environment and ensure public health standards are met.

 In December 2017 the Community Working Group (CWG) started working with AECOM (specialist environmental consultants) to consider how the STP will be upgraded and the most appropriate alignment for the ocean outfall.